ankumar/software-design/README.md

 > This is why we love working in open source.
 The **hard work done for one community has the power to influence and inspire another community**.
 We hope Backstage can do the same and **pay it forward** to other open source projects.
 >
 > -- https://backstage.io/blog/2022/03/04/backstage-upgrade-helper#open-source-inspires

+We saw early signs of dangers surrounding anonymous activities by enabling "easy" account management & bots in mail/instant messaging clients like Yahoo!, MSN & AOL platforms across all media types Text/Video (AKA Webcam).
+The communities were relatively smaller compared to global scale operating now in social media platforms, hopefully we will do better next time!

 ⤵️ (co)evolution, ARM++, Back to the Future ?